bouncyball-git/ujxl/README.md

 Usage: ujxl.exe [path/]pattern [destination]

-* Uses ini style config file placed next to the executable.
+* Uses .ini style config file placed next to the executable.
 * File path can be a "*" pattern.
 * If destination omitted writes next to the source files.
 * Alway overwites destination.